line72/usbmdistros/website/content/products/sojourner-the_shadowed_road.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/sojourner-the-shadowed-road-2xlp-gatefold) for $30.00 :: (2xLP gatefold)
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/sojourner-the-shadowed-road-2xlp-gatefold) for $30.00 :: 2xlp gatefold)
 ## CD
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/sojourner-the-shadowed-road-cd) for $13.00 :: [Digipak]
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/sojourner-the-shadowed-road-cd) for $13.00 :: [digipak]